 You agree not to post any copyrighted material unless the copyright is owned by you or by this bulletin board.

-Term of office: Elected February 2012 for 2 year term ending February 2014
+Term of office: Re-elected February 2016 for 2 year term ending January 2018

 Born and raised a Navy brat, I spent most of my formative years within an easy bike ride of the Pacific Ocean, whether overseas or on the West Coast.
 As a teenager (in the mid-70's) and during my father's second tour of duty in Okinawa, Japan, I learned to snorkel in the crystal blue waters off that island.
 Abundant with hard and and soft corals, and brightly colored tropical fish, it was there that I fell in love with the beauty of coral reefs.